wmt-conference/wmt-general-mt-tools/social-domain/README.md

 python get_screenshots.py sampled-data-demo/en --lang en --anonymise
 ```

+This code extracts individual screenshots of each post in the thread,
+expanding hidden text and images and (in some cases - see below)
+hiding alt text for attached images.
+The usernames and account names
+of the main posts are also anonymised.

 Known issues and potential issues:

 - The code expands hidden text and images, but is designed to hide alt